Patient and Public Information

 Public and Patient Involvement and Engagement

 The National Institute for Health Research (NIHR) funds the work of the NIHR Health Protection Research Unit in Antimicrobial resistance and healthcare associated infections at University of Oxford.
-The HPRU is a team of researchers who work with Public Health England (PHE) to carry out research into the development and evaluation of health interventions - activities aimed at reducing risks or threats to health.
-We focus on the areas that PHE has prioritised and these are mainly in the area of infection and infectious diseases.
+The HPRU is a team of researchers who work with UK Health Security Agency (UKHSA) to carry out research into the development and evaluation of health interventions - activities aimed at reducing risks or threats to health.
+We focus on the areas that UKHSA has prioritised and these are mainly in the area of infection and infectious diseases.

 To help guide our research, we actively seek the involvement of patients and members of the public - known as patient and public involvement (PPI) - to help us with each stage of the research process.
 This can include helping decide what research questions to ask through to sharing the results of our research with others.
 We have established a Steering Commitee Advisory Group to guide us in this work.

-At the MMM we have developed and refined our PPIE aims as of March 2021:
+At the Modernising Medical Microbiology (MMM) team we have developed and refined our Patient and Public Involvement and Engagment (PPIE) aims as of March 2021: